SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 ## **How It Works**

-To use the [JosephsonCircuitsOptimizer.jl](https://github.com/SQE-INRiM/JosephsonCircuitsOptimizer) framework, several inputs must be defined.
+To use the JCO framework, several inputs must be defined.
 - The **device parameters space** describes the physical parameters that define the circuit's design for fabrication.
 Each combination of these parameters represents a different circuit in the framework that toghether define a uniform sampling.
 This space is typically set by fabrication constrains.
 - The **physical quantities** define the frequency range and the various signals within the circuit, such as the strong pump tones.
 - The **device-specific metric** is a function used to weight every circuit configuration, defined by a set of device parameters.